All Episodes

 Unfortunately, it's infected the Trump administration itself.

-They love controlling that narrative because if you can't control a narrative, people are gonna ask questions, and you're gonna get to the truth.
+They love controlling that narrative because if you can't control a narrative, people are going to ask questions and you're going to get to the truth.

-And they they like to shield the truth for whatever reason, and the people are just tired of it, which is why we have what we have here, because there's more questions than answers.
+And the people are just tired of it, which is why we have what we have here because there's more questions than answers.

-Then there's all these other little you know nuances that we could add on that nothing adds up.
+Then there's all these other little nuances that we could add on that nothing adds up.

-And again, this official narrative is people are not buying it.
+And again, this official narrative, people are not buying it.

 And that's why people like Roger have that graphic up that say Patsy.